idaholab/MontePy/doc/source/starting.rst

    Overwriting the original file (with ``overwrite=True``) when writing a modified file out is discouraged.
    This is because if your script using MontePy is buggy you have no real way to debug, and recover from the issue if your original file has been been modified.
+   Instead of constantly having to override the same file you can add a timestamp to the output file, or create an always unique file name with the `UUID <https://docs.python.org/3/library/uuid.html>`_ library.

 If no changes are made to the problem in MontePy the entire file will be just parroted out as it was in the original file.